jribbens/sslexpiry.js/README.md

 Requirements
 ------------

-The script relies on node 8 (it has been tested under node 8.9.4).
+The script relies on Node.js 7 or above.
 You can install it with:

     sudo npm install -g sslexpiry